E-commerce

 Customer experience and communication

-Shipping and Returns Policies
+Shipping and returns policies

 Personal data and processing

-Common risks and reduction levers
+Common risks and levers for reduction

 The third risk is compliance: legal notices, warranties, customer data.
 Keep your policies up to date and train teams on data transfers between partners, in line with the legal bases mentioned above.